CES Handbook 2020-2021

 Students are permitted to wear hats outside for weather related purposes.
 Hats or other similar head coverings SHALL NOT BE WORN to class or within the school building.

-Footwear should be worn at all times.
+Footwear MUST be worn at all times.
 Indoor shoes are required for in-class and physical education activities.
 Shoes need to be non-marking running shoes for gym activities to ensure comfort and safety.

 To keep our school clean, students are expected to remove winter boots and wet or soiled footwear at the door before proceeding to class.
 Students need to be able to independently put inside and outside shoes on.